Contact Us

 Approach to Therapy

-Just for Kidz Therapy's mission is to provide the high quality therapeutic intervention focused on facilitating improved engagement, communication, physical, and social-emotional development so that our clients and their families can participate in meaningful activities together and enjoy their relationships more.
+Just for Kidz Therapy's mission is to provide high quality therapeutic intervention focused on facilitating improved engagement, communication, physical, and social-emotional development so that our clients and their families can participate in meaningful activities together and enjoy their relationships more.

-Jenny's developmental, play-based, and relationship-focused approach is what sets Just for Kidz Therapy apart from other local practices.
-Jenny uses gentle guidance and purposefully selected play-based activities to facilitate improved regulation, social skills, motor skills, communication, and higher level cognitive skills such as problem solving, creativity, imagination & reasoning.
+Jenny's play-based, developmental approach is what sets Just for Kidz Therapy apart from other local practices.
+She uses skilled therapeutic interaction and gentle guidance to facilitate improved regulation, social skills, motor skills, communication, and higher level cognitive skills such as problem solving, imagination & reasoning.
 She does this by joining the child in their interests in order to lay the groundwork for a safe, respectful & supportive relationship.
-Simultaneously, she identifies the child's individual differences (i.e. sensory sensitivities, motor skill challenges, increased anxiety) and tailors the experience to support them.
-Once a therapeutic relationship is established, she harnesses it to provide systematic challenges that facilitate the child's development.
-This is done by pushing the child just outside of their comfort zone without it becoming so frustrating that the child becomes agitated or feels defeated.
-In the OT world, this is referred to as providing the "just right" challenge.
+Simultaneously, she identifies the child's individual differences (i.e. sensory sensitivities, motor skill challenges, anxiety) and tailors the experience to support them.
+For example, if a child is becoming overstimulated Jenny may use a softer tone of voice, speak slower, or position herself a few feet away to respect the child's need for personal space.

 Jenny is committed to providing neurodiversity-affirming care.
 This is accomplished by: